Generate and Grow Connection

 Some beliefs that underlie our work include:

-- horses are sentient beings that are willing to be partners in the healing of humans
+- horses are sentient beings that are willing to join in connections with humans

 - the natural attributes of the horse can create healing opportunities for humans